breatheco-de/content/src/content/how-to/how-to-install-python.md

 ---
-title: "How to install Python?
-A step-by-step guide to get started with the programming language"
+title: "How to install Python?"
 subtitle: "Learn how to install Python on your computer easily.
 Discover the necessary steps to start programming with this popular programming language."
 tags: ["python"]
 authors: ["DF27ARTS"]